dave08/kacheable/README.md

 > [!CAUTION]
 > This library is still experimental and actively being developed, it may change until it is released.
 For now, it's just released as snapshots on Jitpack.io.

+> [!NOTE]
+> For now, this library depends on KotlinX Serialization to serialize computation results to Json for storage in the cache.

 # Kacheable

 Kacheable is a Kotlin library simplifies working with caching/retrieving results of the computation inside it's lambda function.
 It mimics the Micronaut caching feature, expanding a bit on it.
 There are separate implementations for both blocking and suspending.
 For now the only storage implementation available is using the Lettuce library with Redis caching, a very simple in memory implementation, and a NoOp implementation for testing or disabling caching.